GRsoldier7/polychronos_omega/README.md

 -   **Persona-Driven**: Every task is handled by an AI expert with the specific skills and mindset for the job.
 You're not just prompting an AI; you're collaborating with a specialist.
 -   **Phase-Aware**: The framework understands the software development lifecycle.
 It guides you from discovery and planning through to deployment and maintenance with structured phases.
 -   **Context-First**: AIs are only as good as their context.
 Our templates are designed to build a rich, multi-layered understanding of your project, ensuring the AI's outputs are deeply relevant and intelligent.
+-   **Mandate-Driven Quality**: The entire framework operates under the laws of the **`QualityMandate.md`**.
+This document ensures an uncompromising, end-to-end quality process is followed for every single task, every time.

 ---